Easy to clean

 The Yumbox Original has two parts: an outer shell and a six-compartment removable tray.
 Five of these compartments can hold the same amount of food (½ cup), while the sixth is a small circular well that’s perfect for sauces or dips.
 What’s unique about this product, though, is that the bottom of each compartment features a printed illustration.
 The five larger compartments are also labeled by food group (protein, grains, dairy, fruit, and veggies) to help you keep things organized.

 We tested the outer space-themed Neptune Blue box, which featured illustrations of an astronaut floating above noodles, a moon made from cheese, a planet made from an orange, a rocket ship, a UFO, and a star (the smallest compartment).
-There are several other colors (and themes) available, including Lotus Pink, Surf Green, Bijoux Purple, Cilantro Green, Jodhpur Blue, Kashmir Aqua, and Saffron Orange.
+There are several other colors (and themes) available, including Power Pink, Misty Aqua, Dreamy Purple, True Blue, Wow Red, and Go Green.

 After we used the Yumbox Original for the first time, it looked as if we’d been throwing it into backpacks and coolers for months.

-The Yumbox Original’s outer shell is smooth; we found that it slipped perfectly into a handbag or backpack and closed easily with a clasp.
-It also has a leakproof silicone seal, which prevents wet foods from leaking out of the box itself as well as between compartments.
+The Yumbox Original’s outer shell is smooth; we found that it slipped perfectly into a handbag or backpack and closed easily with a clasp. which prevents wet foods from leaking out of the box itself as well as between compartments.
 We found this feature worked very well; we never experienced any leaks or spills when turning this container on its side.